- Must visit

 Discover the best of Stockholm — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Stockholm trip today.

-Stockholm’s historic old town, filled with narrow lanes, colorful facades, and major landmarks.
-It is the classic first stop for most visitors.
+Stockholm’s medieval old town, filled with narrow lanes, colorful facades, major sights, and one of the city’s best walking atmospheres.

 Official public transport app